Milian Park

 Historical Significance

-Named after Michael Austin Milian, a Spanish inventor and scholar who died nearby in 1886, the park carries a piece of local history.
-Its position also marks an important gateway into the Chinatown neighborhood from Massachusetts Avenue, highlighting its role in the fabric of the city's diverse communities.
+There's more to this park than meets the eye.
+It honors Michael Austin Milian, a Spanish inventor and scholar who passed away nearby in 1886 - a small tribute that connects visitors to a piece of local history.
+The park also is an important gateway into Chinatown from Massachusetts Avenue, quietly playing its part in connecting D.C.'s diverse neighborhoods and communities.

 All Features & Facilities